aisingapore/PeekingDuck/docs/use_cases/zoning.md

 Given a resolution of 1280 by 720, these correspond to the top-left of the image, the top-middle of the frame, bottom-middle of the image, and the bottom-left of the image, points in a clockwise direction that form the rectangular blue zone.
 Zones do not have to be rectangular in shape.
 It can be any polygonal shape, dictated by the number and position of the (x, y) coordinates set in a zone.

 Note that zones can also be created by configuring the resolution parameter in the zone counting configuration, then using fractions of the resolutions for the (x, y) coordinates.
-Eloboration for this adjustment can be found the section below for adjusting nodes.
+Elaboration for this adjustment can be found the section below for adjusting nodes.

 **4. Zone Counts**